mnieber/react-form-state-context/README.md

         </FormStateProvider>
 ```

 The form elements obtain access to the form state using `const formState = useFormStateContext();`.
-This has the advantage that you do not need to pass the form state down from parent component to child component.
-Every form element will work with the form state that is made available by the FormStateProvider that it is nested in (where the nesting can be arbitrarily deep).

 The elements can use `formState` as follows:

 - `formState.getValue(<field name>)` is called to get a current form value.
 For example, `NameField` will call `formState.getValue('name')` to populate the name field.